Four Flags Farm DIY Chicken Tractor Plan

 Now you’ll need to measure the longest length between the vertical board you just installed and the vertical framing boards.
 This length should be close to 45.5 in.
 You’ll need to cut three of the 1 x 8 boards to this length.

-Secure these three boards horizontally with deck screws to the vertical end frame board & the vertical door opening board.
+Secure these three boards horizontally with deck screws to the vertical end frame board and the vertical door opening board.

 The following photos outline the boards & chicken wire stapling listed in steps 9 and 10.